 - Shadows in the rasterizer (stencil and shadow maps)

 - Reflection in the rasterizer

 - Expand the CSG and Refraction sections into chapters

 - Linear algebra appendix

 Feel free to contribute or to correct mistakes - all the text, diagrams and demos are in Github.
 PRs welcome!

 About the author

-I’m a software engineer who founded and ran a game development company (which you haven’t heard of), worked at Google (which you have heard of), and now works at Improbable (who have a good shot at building the Matrix, for real - or at the very least revolutionise multiplayer game development).
+I’m a Senior Software Engineer at Google Zürich.
+In the past I founded and ran a game development company (which you haven’t heard of), and worked at Improbable (who have a good shot at building the Matrix, for real - or at the very least revolutionise multiplayer game development).

 I taught Computer Graphics for 5 years at my university, where it was a semester-long 3rd year subject.
 I am grateful to all of my students, who served as unwitting guinea pigs for the materials that have inspired this book.

 I have other interests besides Computer Graphics, engineering-related and otherwise.
 See my website for more details and contact information.